FIND NURSING SCHOOLS

 2. University of Michigan - Ann Arbor, Ann Arbor

-About the University of Michigan School of Nursing:
+About University of Michigan School of Nursing:

 The University of Michigan School of Nursing at Ann Arbor was founded in 1891 as a two-year program that trained staff for the university’s fledgling hospital.
-Today, “U.S. News and World Report” recognizes it as among the top nursing colleges in MI and the nation offering several nursing programs.
+Today, “U.S. News and World Report” recognizes it as among the top nursing schools in MI and the nation offering several nursing programs.
 If your goal is to become a skilled nursing practitioner who’s adept at combining evidence-based science with clinical practice, you’ll thrive in this learning environment.
 UM Ann Arbor’s School of Nursing is one of only 10 in the U.S. to be designated a Pan-American Health Organization (PAHO)/World Health Organization (WHO) Collaborating Center for Research and Clinical Training.

 UM Ann Arbor has two clinical simulation labs: